William-Moreno/reading-notes/Code_301/class-06.md

 - Blocking I/O calls should be avoided
 - CPU-intensive operations should be handled by 'woorker' threads
 - Errors should always be handled correctly or they might lead to a crash
+- A number of developers also don't like the callback-based style of coding inherent to JavaScript

+### Basic Server Set-Up